Velorex

 Velorex was a manufacturing cooperative in Solnice, Czechoslovakia.
 Notable products included a small three-wheeled car, produced from the 1950s until 1971, and the Type 562 sidecar.
-The sidecar is still manufactured in the Czechia by Velorexport, the successor to Velorex.
+The sidecar is still manufactured in the Czech Republic by Velorexport, the successor to Velorex.

 History

 Beginning in 1936, two brothers František (1914–1954) and Mojmír (1924–2011) Stránský, the owners of a bicycle repair shop in the market town of Parník (today part of Česká Třebová), began the design of a small, cheap three-wheeled car, inspired by three-wheelers from Morgan Motor Company.
 In 1943, they built their first prototype using steel tubing wrapped by dural sheet metal and some bicycle parts (later these would be replaced by parts from motorcycles).
 They named the vehicle Oskar ("kára na ose," or "cart on axle").

 In 1945, the brothers built their first batch of cars, using leather cloth instead of sheet metal as the bodywork.
 Three vehicles were powered by 150 cc ČZ motorcycle engines, three with 6 bhp, 300 cc PAL engines and six with 250 cc Jawa units.
 The price was about a quarter of the cost of a typical car.

 The post-war Czechoslovak auto industry was unable to meet popular demand for vehicles, resulting in long waiting periods and quotas.
 Several models of small cars had been built either by amateurs or in small runs (e.g., Kreibich, TRIGA Tripolino, JAB).

 In 1950, the Stránský's workshop was transferred to Velo, a small manufacturing company in Hradec Králové, later renamed to Velorex.
 In 1951, the machinery and six workers were moved into a new plant in Solnice.
 During that year, 120 Oskar 54 vehicles were produced; a year later, 180; and in 1954, eighty workers produced 40 vehicles per month.
 On January 21, 1954, František Stránský died when a test prototype crashed.
 His brother, Mojmír, refused membership in the Communist Party of Czechoslovakia and was fired.
 In 1956, the vehicle's name was changed to Velorex - Oskar and then just to Velorex.
 In 1959 the company produced 120 vehicles per month.
 In 1961 part of the production moved into a new plant in Rychnov nad Kněžnou.
 The maximum speed of the car was 30 km/h.